 After relocating to Canada, I continued to make music.
 I spent a large chunk of my life there, in part for further studies and in part to “start fresh”.
 I fell in and out of love, shifted careers, and all the while, worked with different bands and high-level local musicians, performing to audiences within Vancouver, Toronto and Seattle.
 A lot of significant perspective-shifting events happened after I moved to Canada and became Canadian.
 And it’s even safe to say, I found myself a new home.
 I’m proud that a lot of my latest accolades / milestones eventuated while I was there, and some of them can be found mentioned in my website Bio.
 Two that particularly stood out for me were the ‘Best Out of Province’ award nomination at the 13th annual Toronto Independent Music Awards, and the ‘BBC Radio London’ interview with Robert Elms in 2021.

-At the end of the day though, awards and accolades are being handed down by a ‘governing body’, and the hyper-awareness of that takes away from the fundamental free-spiritedness that is vital for keeping artists creative.
+At the end of the day though, awards and accolades are being handed down by a ‘governing body’, and it’s easy for participants to sometimes feel like judges have missed the mark.
+It’s also the hyper-awareness of that which often takes away from the essential free-spiritedness that is necessary for keeping artists “in their creative headspace”.
 Ultimately, it’s been the ‘inner work’ I do that has helped keep me most grounded, and what has brought me back to the reminder that music, as with any and all real meditative work, is a spiritual practice, and not a competition.
 And as one grows and continues to hone their own spiritual craft, so does the power of their spirit and those influenced and moved by it.

 Any upcoming plans you’d like to share with our audience?